aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 * New Prototype: Light that senses when someone enters the room, also is timed based on how long the room is booked for.
 * * Changes include: vibrations, and soft chimes to indicate room changes.
-* Costume prototype (this would include vibration and/or sound)
+* Costume prototype (this would include vibration and/or sound): https://github.com/aryaprasad08/Interactive-Lab-Hub/blob/Fall2025/Lab%201/costumes%20Ib.pdf

 * Use this link to access storyboards: [https://drive.google.com/file/d/1ciAeErSYydt6YHpsM3TdmpUdVhnnLOYU/view?usp=sharing](https://github.com/aryaprasad08/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Storyboard%20strip%201b.pdf)